Tavi Mac kicks off new campaign with Otaki victory

 The pint-sized warrior, who is affectionately known as Frodo, provided five of Sharrock’s 56 victories for the season, with three of those at stakes level including the Group 2 Manawatu Challenge Stakes (1400m) back in December.

-The son of maintained an unbeaten fresh-up record on Saturday as he held out a stern challenge from hardy sprinter-miler Deerfield to win an open 1100m event and move his career record to 11 wins from 17 starts.
+The son of Tavistock maintained an unbeaten fresh-up record on Saturday as he held out a stern challenge from hardy sprinter-miler to win an open 1100m event and move his career record to 11 wins from 17 starts.

-It was just the type of effort that Sharrock was looking for as he sets his charge for an attack on lucrative targets early in the new season.
+It was just the type of effort that Sharrock was looking for as he sets his charge for an attack on targets early in the new season.

 “He got the job done, like he does, and I was more than happy with his effort,” Sharrock said.